Martha Billes, a Canadian business icon, philanthropist and University of Guelph alumna, has been named the University’s next chancellor.

 Her civic activities extend widely.
 Past service includes the board of the Sunnybrook Foundation, the dean’s advisory boards of Auburn University Social Services Faculty and the Ryerson University Faculty of Business.
 She is also a former trustee of the Calgary Women’s Shelter Endowment Fund and a director of the Toronto Organizing Committee of the 2015 Pan American Games, and serves as Honorary Consul Emeritus, Calgary, for the Republic of Chile.

 U of G awarded her an honorary doctor of laws degree in 2013.
-She received an honorary doctorate of commerce from Ryerson University in 2002, and Ryerson’s Rogers School of Business Mattmay Centre media room and computer control centre are named in her honour.
+She received an honorary doctorate of commerce from Ryerson University in 2002, and the media room and control room at Ryerson’s Mattamy Athletic Centre are named in her honour.

 Other awards include the Calgary Mayor’s Award and the Ontario Citation as a leader in philanthropy.